ubccpsc/310/project/Deliverable1.md

      * @param query  The query to be performed.
      *
      * If a query is incorrectly formatted, references a dataset not added (in memory or on disk),
-     * or references multiple datasets, it should be rejected.
+     * or references multiple datasets, it should be rejected with an InsightError.
+	 * If a query would return more than 5000 results, it should be rejected with a ResultTooLargeError.
      *
      * @return Promise <any[]>
      *